Data protection types

 Protect offers the following row filters to manage data visibility:

-• Hide: This filter hides only specific rows in a table based on the Data Classification assigned to the columns, while showing the rest.
+• Hide Some: This filter hides only specific rows in a table from the selected groups, based on the Data Classification assigned to the columns, while showing the rest.

-• Show: This filter shows only specific rows in a table based on the Data Classification assigned to the columns, while hiding the rest.
+• Show: This filter shows only specific rows in a table to the selected groups based on the Data Classification assigned to the columns, while hiding the rest.

 Example Suppose that you want the Sales group to be able to access the data set of only US-based customers.
 You can then create a data access rule to grant access to the Sales group, and show only the required rows by applying a row filter.